-- What is the largest glacier in India?
+Which is the Largest Glacier in India?

-- Can glaciers form on water bodies?
+Can glaciers form on water bodies?

 Name some glaciers located in Arunachal Pradesh.

-Ans: A few important glaciers from Arunachal Pradesh are Bichom Glacier, Kangto Glacier, and Mazgol Glacier.
+A few important glaciers from Arunachal Pradesh are Bichom Glacier, Kangto Glacier, and Mazgol Glacier.

 Which glacier is the source of the Teesta River?

 Zemu Glacier in the Eastern Himalayas is the source of the Teesta River.
 It is found in the Eastern Himalayas and at the base of Kangchenjunga.